Scope and Contents

 Conditions Governing Access

-Boxes 13, 15, and 17 (audiovisual material): Restricted fragile material.
+Boxes 13, 15, 17, 25, 26 (audiovisual material): Restricted fragile material.
 Reference copies may be requested.
 Consult Access Services for further information.

-Box 16 (computer disks): Restricted fragile material.
+Boxes 16, 24 (computer disks): Restricted Fragile Material.
 Reference copies of electronic files may be requested.
 Consult Access Services for further information.

 Conditions Governing Use